linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

    * **Elimination**: free the element.
 This action is postponed until all existing readers finish traversal (quiescent cycle).
-New readers won't affect the quiescent cycle.
+New readers won't affect the elimination delay.

-As an example, lets take a look on how to delete an element from a list using RCU:
+As an example, lets take a look on how deleting an element from a list using RCU is done:

 .. slide:: RCU List Delete
    :inline-contents: True